-The New Shepard vehicle for suborbital space tourism flights will consist of the Propulsion Module first stage with a single BE-3 engine and a manned capsule.
-The stage is recoverable and will conduct powered vertical landing at the end of the mission, while the capsule lands by three parachutes.
+The New Shepard vehicle for suborbital space tourism flights consists of the Propulsion Module first stage with a single BE-3 engine and a manned capsule.
+The stage is recoverable and conducts powered vertical landing at the end of the mission, while the capsule lands by three parachutes.

 On the first flight of New Shepard to a height of about 90 km, the capsule was successfully deployed and recovered via a parachute system, while the Propulsion module was not recovered due to a hydraulics problem.